U.S. Global Change Research Program: Program elements

-The USGCRP's thirteen participating agencies coordinate their work through Interagency Working Groups (IWGs) that span a wide range of interconnected issues of climate and global change.
+The USGCRP's fifteen participating agencies coordinate their work through Interagency Working Groups (IWGs) that span a wide range of interconnected issues of climate and global change.
 The IWGs address major components of the Earth’s environmental and human systems, as well as cross-disciplinary approaches for addressing issues under the purview of the USGCRP.
 The IWGs are composed of representatives from federal departments and agencies responsible for activities in each area.
 The IWGs are overseen by the Subcommittee on Global Change Research.